Areas of Expertise

 Psychotherapy & Nutritional Therapy

 I received my Bachelor of Arts from the University of Washington and my Master of Arts from Antioch University in Clinical Mental Health.
 I have over 15 years of experience as a mental health professional in Washington, Oregon and Alaska.
-Although my background has included working with children, adolescents and families; my current practice specializes in adult individual therapy.
+Although my background has included working with children, adolescents and families; my current practice specializes in individual therapy primarily with women of color.

 University of Washington, Bachelor of Arts

 Certified Mental Health Integrated Medicine Provider (CMHIMP)

 You may not control all the events that happen to you, but you can decide not to be reduced by them.

 I work to understand your frame of reference by exploring your thoughts, associated lifestyle and nutrition behaviors, bringing awareness to what may or may not be serving your health, career and relationship goals.

 My approach to counseling is holistic and client-centered; anchored in the following evidenced-based modalities: